MoEGCL: Mixture of Ego-Graphs Contrastive Representation Learning for Multi-View Clustering: The Proposed Methodology

 In the $m$-th view, $K_i^m$ is the collection of $k$ nearest neighbors of $z_i^m$ based on the Euclidean distance.

-The $i$-th row of $\Delta^m$, $V_i^m$, represents the connection relationship of the ego graph, which is from the $m$-th view of the $i$-th sample.
+where $V^m_i$ represents the connection relationship of the ego graph, which is from the $m$-th view of the $i$-th sample.
 Specifically, it is implemented using the row vectors of the adjacency matrix, also known as the adjacency vector.